emotions

 “I have no desire for my husband”: What to do when you drift apart from your spouse

 In 1969, Swiss-American Psychiatrist Elizabeth Kubler-Ross theorized that there are five universal stages of grief: denial and seclusion, anger, bargaining, depression, and acceptance.
-These stages have since been used to describe how we respond to a heartbreaking loss.
-But here’s the thing: Coping with a devastating loss is an incredibly…
+These stages have since become a widely recognized framework for understanding how people process heartbreaking loss.
+However, grief is an incredibly personal experience and these stages don’t…

 Get the latest mental wellness tips and discussions, delivered straight to your inbox.